stphnmrgn/pwgen/README.md

 ```

 The following `-e` flag will show the entropy (in bits) of the generated
-password and the number of possible passwords combitions.
+password and the number of possible passwords combinations.

 ```bash
 python pwgen.py -e password